-Alongside well-known attacks, there are also so-called zero-day DDoS attacks.
-They exploit unknown software vulnerabilities that haven’t been patched yet or use an uncommon attack vector and, therefore, are much more difficult to detect and protect from.
-For instance, back in 2016, attackers exploited the Lightweight Directory Access Protocol (LDAP) to launch an attack that had an amplification factor as high as 55.
+Alongside well-known attacks are also so-called zero-day DDoS attacks.
+They exploit previously unknown software vulnerabilities that haven’t been patched yet or use an uncommon attack vector and, therefore, are much more difficult to detect and protect from.

 Now let’s talk about ways of detecting a DDoS attack.

 While it’s impossible to prevent DDoS attacks from happening altogether, there are effective practices and approaches that can help you detect and stop a DDoS attack that’s already underway.

 Below, we list several of the most common DDoS protection methods you can rely on to detect an attack and secure your product or service.

 One way to detect a potential DDoS attack is by analyzing network traffic and classifying traffic patterns as normal or potentially threatening.
 You can do this with the help of either traditional static analysis or more sophisticated technologies like machine learning and artificial intelligence.

 Alongside network traffic analysis, you can search for anomalies in other network performance factors such as device CPU utilization or bandwidth use.